Controlling your dog in public

 - makes someone worried that it might injure them

-A court could also decide that your dog is dangerously out of control if:
+A court could also decide that your dog is dangerously out of control if either of the following apply:

 A farmer is allowed to kill your dog if it’s worrying their livestock.

-You can be fined up to £20,000 or sent to prison for up to 6 months (or both) if your dog is dangerously out of control.
+You can get an unlimited fine or be sent to prison for up to 6 months (or both) if your dog is dangerously out of control.
 You may not be allowed to own a dog in the future and your dog may be destroyed.

 If you let your dog injure someone you can be sent to prison for up to 5 years or fined (or both).
 If you deliberately use your dog to injure someone you could be charged with ‘malicious wounding’.